 Becker College traces its history to 1784, making it one of the nation’s top-25 oldest institutions in higher education, with a founding charter signed by American Revolutionaries John Hancock and Samuel Adams.
 Today, Becker enrolls more than 1,900 students at two campuses in Central Massachusetts.
-Under Dr. Johnson’s leadership, the College has been named one of the “best institutions for undergraduate education” by The Princeton Review for two consecutive years, as profiled in The Best 378 Colleges: 2014 Edition, The Princeton Review’s flagship college guide.
-The Princeton Review has also ranked Becker, for four consecutive years, among the top colleges in the U.S. and Canada for video game design.
+Under Dr. Johnson’s leadership, the College has been named one of the “best institutions for undergraduate education” by The Princeton Review for three consecutive years.
+The Princeton Review has also ranked Becker, for five consecutive years, among the top colleges in the U.S. and Canada for video game design.
 In Dr. Johnson’s second year as president, Becker was designated by the Commonwealth of Massachusetts as home to the Massachusetts Digital Games Institute (MassDiGI), a state-sponsored, public-private partnership that connects the state’s fast-growing digital games industry, government, and academic resources to promote job growth and entrepreneurship.
-The College is a member of the tenth cohort of the American Council on Education’s Internationalization Laboratory, which will advance efforts to develop a global engagement strategy and establish global citizenship as a key attribute of a Becker College education.
+In January 2014, the College completed its work as a member of the tenth cohort of the American Council on Education’s Internationalization Laboratory—advancing efforts to establish global citizenship as a key attribute of a Becker College education.

 Becker College remains one of only two private institutions in New England to offer AVMA-accredited undergraduate programs in veterinary technology, and its nursing programs are among the top 20 producers of nurses in Massachusetts.